isVoid/blog/_posts/2019-02-15-FirstImpressionAlita.md

 For people who are unfamiliar with this kind of storytelling, one may feel unease at this plot.
 Now the story itself is very much about Alita herself, but there is much more to that.
-The story aims to develop her as a hero, but not by absolute moral standard.
+The story aims to develop her as a hero, but not by an absolute moral standard.
 There are moments when audience could even question the motivation of the decisions she make, about the consequences it will lead to.
 There are both light and dark sides in Alita, her companions, and even her enemies.
 She has the loving side as a teenage girl and the cruelty as the battle angel.
 Consequently the mixed characteristics arouses an unspeakable connection between me and her.
 Should I stand by herside, or recess from the all-conquering battle arts she possess?
-The question is raised when thinking: should one possesses great power refrain from using it because of the destructive effect it incur, or none is mattered?
+The question rises: should one possesses great power refrain from using it because of the destructive effect it incur, or none is mattered?
-The confliction is what brings the story apart from the majority films we have seen, and I hope you will enjoy it as you watched it.
+The confliction is what brings the story standing out from the majority films we have seen, and I hope you will enjoy it as you watched it.

 ### Cyberpunk, Post Apocaliptic World Building

-Now perhaps on the other hand, all depictions of Alita and stories aroudn her was only about contributing to the world that Fukutomi, Cameron and Rodrigeuz tries to build.
+Now perhaps on the other hand, all depictions of Alita and stories around her was only about contributing to the world that Fukutomi, Cameron and Rodrigeuz tries to build.
 As mentioned the story is staged in a cyberpunk and post apocaliptic world.
 If you are cyberpunk fans, this will be a great feast.
 Like Bladerunner, Alita's